SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Resources.md

 - Normal Range
   - The angles at which an edge is allowed to be rendered
 - Weld
-  - Whether or not to weld the quads in this edge
+  - Whether to weld the quads in this edge
 - Taper Sharp Corners
   - Edge vertices sharper than 90° that aren't rendered as corners, will be tapered and not welded
   - Will not work properly on shapes with curves
 - Render
-  - Whether or not this edge is visible
+  - Whether this edge is visible
 - Z Index
   - Dictates the order in which edges are drawn
 - Offset